kevinding0218/InterviewDocuments/Q and A/System Design/Interview - Step by step.md

 ### High-level architecture
 #### Start with something SIMPLE
-- we need a database to store data
+- we need a database to store data and services to interact with database
+#### Services
 - we will have a web service that processing incoming video view events and stores data in the database - "Processing Service"
 - we will have another web service that to retrieve view counts from the database - "Query Service" ``User -> Browser -> Processing Service -> Database -> Query Service -> Browser -> User``